ItsCre3per/ItsCre3per/README.md

 ## Hi, I'm Creeper.
-- I love Minecraft Java Edition, specifically an Avatar themed server called EtherealCraft.
+- I play Minecraft Java Edition, particularly on an Avatar themed server called EtherealCraft.
-- I make ProjectKorra (a plugin themed around Avatar: The Last Airbender) move addons and Minecraft: Java Edition plugins.
+- I make ProjectKorra (a plugin themed around Avatar: The Last Airbender) move addons and Minecraft Java plugins.
+- I love coding, and I make a lot of scattered projects.
+For example, my website, [itscre3per.github.io](https://itscre3per.github.io), has a game built into it called the LOTR Game that I made as a project one day for a class presentation.
+Feel free to try it out :D
-- My YouTube channel can be found here ([subscribe](https://youtube.com/@itscre3per)  if you're reading this :) )
+- My YouTube channel can be found [here](https://youtube.com/@itscre3per) (subscribe if you're reading this :) )
-- I know:
+- I code in:
     - Java
     - JavaScript
+    - HTML
-    - HTML & CSS
+    - CSS
     - Arduino
   ### Come join EtherealCraft.
 IP is:
   ### play.etherealcraft.net